7 Best Waterproof iPod/MP3 Players for Swimming in 2017

 The built quality is good, it’s sweat resistant as well so you can easily use it for other sport activity.

-The headphones are made out of plastic, but the better kind which doesn’t make you worry of breaking them.
+The headphones are made out of plastic, but the better kind which doesn’t make you worry about breaking them.

 The control buttons are well made and feel sturdy.
 The headband is very flexible and you can bend it in all kinds of ways without any damage.